Hana-Le/blogdown_Hana/content/blog/evergreen/index.md

-### Creating a Personal Website with Blogdown in R
+### Creating a Personal Website with R Blogdown and Hugo-Apero

-I have used Rmarkdown and bookdown before but have never heard about blogdown until recently.
+I have used Rmarkdown and Bookdown before but have never heard about blogdown until recently.
 I heard someone mention using blogdown to create a personal website and I was intrigued.
 I was surprised to find that with a few hours of work, I was able to customize my site using this package.
 In this post, I'll share my experience and guide you through the process of using Blogdown to create your own website.

-In this post, I'll share my experience of using blogdown to create a website and show you how you can do it too.

 #### Prerequisites: